unepwcmc/wdpa-statistics/README.md

-## A repository for analytical tools on the World Database on Protectd Areas.
+## A repository for analytical tools on the World Database on Protected Areas.

 ***